code-with-aayush/3d_model_generator/README.md

-# Virtual Mouse Using OpenCv
+# 3D Model Generator Using Python

-This is a Prompt to 3D Model Generator build using python.
+This is a Prompt to 3D Model Generator Project build using python.

 # how to run :